ar-visions/orbiter/GUIDELINES.md

 ## Paneling & View Design

 * **Top Toolbar**: Static.
-Contains major actions like Play, Debug, Layout options.
-Persistent across sessions.
+Contains major actions like Build, Start/Stop, Layout options.
+Persistent across sessions; saved in directory its viewing.
+  * We want to combine the idea of 'workspace', 'config' -- its a project file with properties for Orbiter, but its in a .css format, better than json!
+  * Its a default build template in .css

 * **Docking**: Views can dock on any edge (top, right, bottom, left) and snap.
 Drag-based layout flow allows views to auto-fit relative to one another.